nakyeongahn/IntrotoIM/April_13/README.md

 ```
 ### How It Looks Like
 <p align="center">
-  When the brightness of the screen changes depending the light captured by the photosensor <br>
+  When the brightness of the screen changes depending the light captured by the photosensor <br><br>
   <img src="brightness.gif" width="600" height="600"><br>
 </p>
 <p align="center">
-  When the flower captures raindrops, the height increases <br>
+  When the flower captures raindrops, the height increases <br><br>
   <img src="increase.gif" width="600" height="600"><br>
 </p>
 <p align="center">
-  When the flower captures the insect, the height decreases <br>
+  When the flower captures the insect, the height decreases <br><br>
   <img src="decrease.gif" width="600" height="600"><br>
 </p>